-This trail is the steepest and most direct route to the soaring summit of Magee Peak in Thousand Lakes Wilderness in Lassen National Forest.
+This trail is the steepest and most direct route to the soaring summits of Magee Peak and Crater Peak in Thousand Lakes Wilderness in Lassen National Forest.
 Part of an imposing volcano that towers above the upper reaches of the Sacramento Valley, Magee Peak commands a expansive view over much of northwestern California.

-This post gives you a detailed trail description, along with a topographic trail map, plus directions to the trailhead.
+This post gives you a detailed description of the Magee Peak Trail, along with a topographic trail map, plus directions to the trailhead.

 Note that this trail and the road to the trailhead get very little maintenance.
 It’s a good idea to call the Hat Creek Ranger District first: 530-336-5521.